Altoid0/PowerSnipe/README.md

 PowerSniper is a name sniper created using native Windows Powershell Version 5.1, no fancy imports or dependencies needed!

 ## Usage
-To run PowerSniper simply download the most recent [build](https://github.com/Altoid0/PowerSnipe/releases).
+To use PowerSniper simply download the most recent [build](https://github.com/Altoid0/PowerSnipe/releases).
 However, if running random builds off the internet doesn't float your boat you can always just run PoshSnipe.ps1 in a normal PowerShell window.

 To do so run the following command in a PowerShell console: